Cipherpy/TAXObot/README.md

     - One part of the knowledge base consists of PDF documents that contain extensive taxonomic information on Glyceridae.
 These PDFs have been processed and indexed to allow the RAG model to retrieve relevant sections based on your queries.

 * TEXT Data
-    - Another part of the knowledge base consists of text data files that contain detailed descriptions and taxonomic keys.
-These text files are also processed and indexed for efficient retrieval by the RAG model.
+    - Another part of the knowledge base consists of custom-created text data files.
+These files contain detailed descriptions and taxonomic keys specifically tailored by our team to enhance the accuracy and relevance of the information provided by TAXObot.
+This bespoke text data ensures that the model has access to the most precise and up-to-date information

 The knowledge bases for the RAG model are stored in the pdf/ and text/ folders, respectively.

-### The knowledge base for the RAG model contains detailed taxonomic information on Glyceridae.

 ## Project Structure
 - streamlit_front.py: Main application script.